 This proposal could disadvantage those on lower incomes.
-Available open space may be reduced which reduces access to these free spaces.
+Country parks and open space may be reduced or closed which reduces access to these free spaces.

 What can be done to remove or reduce any negative impacts of this policy (if applicable)?
-Reduce areas of service with least impact on general public.
+Service is being stopped.
+There is no mitigation that can be put in place.